Redistricting in Wisconsin: 2023 Supreme Court election and new redistricting effort

 The court set a schedule for a remedial plan, accepting remedial map submissions from each of the parties in the litigation.
 In February 2024, as the court seemed poised to select one of the four Democratic remedial map proposals in the Clarke case, Republicans in the state legislature chose to embrace Governor Evers' map proposal.
 They first passed an amended version of the map to try to protect a handful of incumbents.
 After that map was vetoed, they passed Evers' map without changes, which he signed into law on February 19, 2024.
+Governor Evers—like Governor Reynolds 60 years earlier—declared victory after a long redistricting battle, saying via twitter "Wisconsin, for the first time in over a decade, we will not have some of the most gerrymandered maps in America."

 While the remedial process was playing out for the legislative maps, in January 2023 Elias Law Group brought a lawsuit asking the Wisconsin Supreme Court to also strike down Wisconsin's congressional district map.
 They argued that the Clarke decision—which struck down the "least changes" rationale used to create the 2022 maps—meant that the congressional maps were no longer based on any legal foundation.
 The Wisconsin Supreme Court refused this case, opting to leave the 2022 congressional map intact.